 What could I try to do?

-(Here are some examples of these moves.)
+(Here are some examples and elaborations of these moves.)

 Go beyond real-world applications to connect science to the practices, knowledges, and goals of the children’s families and communities.